Eastern Army Commander visits Gajraj Corps | Law-Order

 - India

-Eastern Army Commander Lt Gen R P Kalita arrived here on Monday on a two-day visit to Gajraj Corps.
+General Officer Commanding-in-Chief of Eastern Command Lt Gen RP Kalita during his two-day visit to Gajraj Corps on February 27 and 28 took stock of the operational preparedness of the unit.
+An official statement from the Defence Ministry stated that the Army Commander was briefed on the operational situation and preparedness by Lt Gen Ravin Khosla, General Officer Commanding (GOC) of Gajraj Corps.

-The General Officer Commanding-in-Chief of Eastern Command was briefed on the operational situation and preparedness by General Officer Commanding, Gajraj Corps Lt Gen Ravin Khosla, a Defence release said.
-The Eastern Army Commander also visited the Divisional Headquarters to review the security situation along Kameng Sector of Arunachal Pradesh.
-Lt Gen Kalita complimented the operational preparedness, efforts and commitment of troops and appreciated the manner in which they were braving the harsh weather conditions and inhospitable terrain, the release added.
+The statement further stated that RP Kalita and Khosla also visited the Divisional Headquarters to review the security situation along the Kameng sector of Arunachal Pradesh.
+Kalita had assumed command of the Eastern Army on February 1 and this was his first visit to Gajraj Corps after assuming command.

+He complimented the operational preparedness, efforts and commitment of troops and appreciated the manner in which they were braving the harsh weather conditions and inhospitable terrain, added the statement.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)